-When Sato finally decides to confront his noisy neighbor, he discovers it’s his old school buddy Kaoru Yamazaki, an easily-frustrated “real” gamer who is attending a school for game design.
-After he uses Yamazaki’s study books to convince Misaki that he is not a NEET, she asks him to show her one of the games he made by the end of the month… oops.
+When Sato finally decides to confront his noisy neighbor, he discovers it’s actually his old friend Kaoru Yamazaki, an easily-frustrated “real” gamer who is attending a school for game design.
+Sato then borrows some of Yamazaki’s books to convince Misaki that he’s not actually a NEET, only for her to ask further proof by letting her play one of the video games he has made… oops.

 Not knowing the first thing about game-design, Sato enlists Yamazaki’s help and is shocked to find out that making a game takes considerable time, resources, and skill.
 Weighing their options, Yamazaki explains that the only feasible game to create in a mere month is a hentai visual novel.